top of page

 Your Digital Legacy Part 1: Digital Asset Planning

-Why Digital Assets Must Be in Your Estate Plan In today's hyper-connected world, your wealth extends far beyond physical property and bank accounts.
+In today's hyper-connected world, your wealth extends far beyond physical property and bank accounts.
 From valuable cryptocurrency holdings and monetized social media profiles, to sentimental online photo libraries and essential email accounts, digital assets are an involved yet often overlooked part of many estate plans.
-Failing to properly plan for these intangible holdings can lead to devastating consequences, including lost f

 Gregory R. Hill